 The entry design expanded from a monument sign with landscape to a dynamic entry to the campus.
 The existing land form was pushed, pulled and nudged to provide curves and depressions to hold stormwater and to accentuate plantings and a new custom entry sign.
 Two historic palms were moved from the original farmhouse to a more prominent location where they frame a newly planted native oak nursery.
 The native oak nursery will be managed as part of the overall campus tree succession program.

 Quadriga was teamed with TLCD Architecture and GNU Group.
-We were integral to the design including grading, planting and irrigation.

 Working closely with the Audubon Society, the Audubon Area serves as a habitat for birds and bats, while providing users a peaceful and contemplative space within the greater context of Whitney Ranch’s Community Park.
 Winding paths framed by interpretive signage lead visitors through the Audubon, inviting visitors to pause and learn about California native plant species and encourage the use of water sensitive landscapes.
 Stacked bluestone walls support perimeter seating spaces for visitors to relax and enjoy the views of the garden and larger park.

 Gallot Lofts is a 41 unit multifamily, urban-infill housing project situated within Oakland’s vibrant Jingletown District, near the Fruitvale BART station.
 The units frame a large, on-podium, communal courtyard filled with shade tolerant plantings, with weaving paths and seating areas.
 Large, raised planters filled with colorful vines engage the building’s architectural ‘fins’ that echo the neighborhoods colorful palette of diverse landscape arrangements and murals.
 Likewise, storm water planters collect and treat all rooftop runoff, and drought tolerant plantings fill the common areas and streetscape frontage unit.